datajake1999/SAPI5IBMTTS/readme.md

 The first step in setting this up is to get access to the ETI-Eloquence or IBM ViaVoice language files themselves.
 Once these files are obtained, you should copy the file IBMECI.dll into the same folder where the current dll resides.

+## Stage 2
+Once you have access to the Eloquence files and have copied the file ibmeci.dll into the same location as TTSEng.dll, perform the following steps:

+1. Open Command Prompt as administrator.
+This is necessary in order to set up new SAPI voices.
+2. Change directories (cd) to where the Eloquence/ViaVoice files are located.
+3. Type install, and press enter.

+At this point, you should be able to use Eloquence/IBM ViaVoice with whichever languages you have.

 ## Known issues

-* In some cases, the engine will cut off the ends of speech fragments.
+* In some cases, the engine will cut off text.
 A fully stable solution hasn’t been found yet.
+	* This is most noticeable with the say all command in some screen readers.
+* If you attempt to use this with anything other than ETI-Eloquence, it is very likely that you will notice more crashes than if you use it with Eloquence 6.1.
+	* This seems to be partially due to issues with ViaVoice and other versions of Eloquence receiving text very rapidly.